tiffany352/frscript/readme.md

 ## FRScript

 One day I decided to write a scripting language based on S-exprs with type checking and FRP functionality and a syntax frontend to avoid parens.
-Very early stage, will probaby be rewritten in another language eventually
+This is a WIP language, and not much is worked out yet.

+## Usage - Rust Implementation

+    $ rustc frscript.rc
+    $ rustc -L. frsi.rs

-## Usage
+## Usage - Deprecated Lua Implementation

 You can `require 'frscript'` and execute scripts using that, or you can start an interactive interpreter with: